qudus-ade/Market-Analysis-Report-for-National-Clothing-Chain/README.md

 An analysis to know the products to advertise to each customer

 ## Introduction
 This project is the final project in the Udacity Data Analysis and Visualization with Microsoft Power BI Nanodegree Program.
 An online national clothing chain needs help in creating a targeted marketing campaign.
 Sales have been flat and they want to lure lost customers back.
-They want to advertise specific products to specific customers in specific locations, but they don’t know who to target.
+They want to advertise specific products to specific customers in specific locations, but they don’t know whom to target.

 ## Data
 The data listed below were loaded into Power BI using _Get Data_ in Power Query